Website refresh coming soon

 • geotechnical covenant.

-These terms allow for your solicitor to prepare easements and covenants in favour of council and lodge them with the approved survey plan for the State Government’s Titles Queensland.
+These terms allow for your solicitor to prepare easements and covenants in favour of council.
+Then they can lodge them with the approved survey plan for the State Government’s Titles Queensland.
 Council execution fees are applicable for each document where council is the grantee.

 Infrastructure charges